 A book chapter has been published on Fertility problems in sub-saharan Africa: the case on Kenya resulting from our Small Grants project from 2015.
 Furthermore, CoP member Hilde Kroes presented the narrative review from 2019 in a panel on ‘Human Rights and Infertility’, organised by the Center for Reproductive Rights at the Human Rights Council in Geneva.

-Based on our work plan for this year, we plan to engage in producing infertility-related knowledge products from the Co-Creation Conference 2019 and will work on further academic publications on the Co-Creation Conference process and the Small Grant projects from Ghana or Jembatan.
-In light of the new literature review on human rights and infertility by Martha F. Davis, issued by WHO, the CoP is planning to organise an online meeting with key human rights and infertility experts to discuss how to take findings further.
-Later in the year, we will hire a young researcher to carry out an actor stakeholder mapping.
-Overall, it is our aim to link up more with other CoPs and organise joint activityies (potentially on CSE, Engaging Men and Boys, Contraception and Abortion and LGBTI Health CoP).
+The CoP plans to engage in producing infertility-related knowledge products from the Co-Creation Conference 2019 and will work on further academic publications on the Co-Creation Conference process and the Small Grant projects from Ghana or Jembatan.
+Furthermore, the CoP plans to hire a young researcher to carry out an actor stakeholder mapping.

 Click here for resources on Infertility.